kb-dk/access-digital-objects/text-corpora.md

 * text from the appropriate level, and below.

-All work and text item records contain data on the xml:id of the containing element and the xml:id page number of the preceeding page break.
+All work and text item records contain data on the xml:id of the containing element and the xml:id page number of the preceding page break.

 The text items are indexed in a way that a search result can address a single